zackw/www.owlfolio.org/content/htmletc/http-application-layer-integrityauthenticity-guarantees.md

+---
-Title: HTTP application layer integrity/authenticity guarantees
+title: HTTP application layer integrity/authenticity guarantees
-Date: 2014-03-17 12:08
+date: 2014-03-17 12:08
-Slug: http-application-layer-integrityauthenticity-guarantees
+slug: http-application-layer-integrityauthenticity-guarantees
+...

 **Note:** These are half-baked ideas I've been turning over in my head, and should not be taken all that seriously.